lo0sr/AOLootLogHelper/README.md

 # AOLootLogHelper
-Tool made for Albion online.
-This tool compare a loot and a chest log and finds all ratted gear.
+Compares a loot and chest log to find out all the gear that was not donated after a cta.